Singapore Permanent Residency (PR) Guide: How to Apply?

 I’m a Malaysian-Indian who currently working and stayed in Singapore around 2 years.
 I’m holding a S-pass.
 I have plan to study at a private university in Singapore as a part time student.
 Does that increase my chance to become a Singapore PR?

-• Profile Picture For admin
+• Profile Picture For Bernard

 Paul Hype Page December 21, 2021 at 10:22 am - Reply